TexteaInc/mercury/README.md

 * A **document** is either a source or a summary.
 * A **chunk** is a sentence in a document.

+> [!NOTE] SQLite uses 1-indexed for `autoincrement` columns while the rest of the code uses 0-indexed.

 ### Tables

 Three tables: `chunks`, `embeddings`, and `annotations`.
 All powered by SQLite.
 In particular, `embeddings` is powered by `sqlite-vec`.